sodafoundation/architecture-analysis/specs/bali/CSI_Plugin_Refactoring.md

 Attach() and Detach() are the two methods that an OpenSDS driver with a different protocol needs to implement.
 They are called by the Node RPCs in node.go.
 Attach() is called in NodeStageVolume().
 Detach() is called by delTargetPathInAttachment() which is called in NodeUnstageVolume().

-Connectors for different protocols such as iSCSI or RBD are currently under the nbp repo https://github.com/opensds/nbp/driver.
-They will be merged with the connectors under the hotpot repo https://github.com/opensds/opensds/contrib/connector.
-Before the merge is complete, driver developers for new drivers can continue to submit a new connector under https://github.com/opensds/nbp/driver and https://github.com/opensds/opensds/contrib/connector.
+Connectors for different protocols such as iSCSI or RBD are under the hotpot repo https://github.com/opensds/opensds/tree/master/contrib/connector.